Dorothy K. Payne Music Library Endowment

 Since 2006, the Payne endowment has enabled the library to subscribe to the Naxos Digital Music Library, which provides access to nearly 600,000 audio tracks from over 40,000 CDs from the Naxos, Marco Polo, and other licensed independent labels.
 The majority of the recordings are classical music, but it includes jazz, blues, and world music, as well.
 New releases are added monthly.

-The most recent purchase from the Payne endowment was an Edison Diamond Disc player, also known as a disc phonograph.
+The Payne endowment has also supported the acquisition of an Edison Diamond Disc player, also known as a disc phonograph.
 This player, a "Sheraton" model C-150, cost $150 when released between 1915 and 1919.
 These players play only the thicker Edison Diamond Discs, which require a diamond-shaped stylus.

 For more information about this endowment, contact us.